-Chief of Police, DeKalb.
-(Appendix G.) Meetings are ongoing any day or week when necessary.
+Chief of Police, DeKalb (Appendix).
+Meetings are ongoing any day or week when necessary.
 Findings*: Data have shown favorable user satisfaction with office staff and the NIU judicial system.
 Complaints are occasionally made related to individual student cases.

-Chief of Police, NIU.
-(Appendix H.) Daily meetings are ongoing as needed.
+2) Chief of Police, NIU (Appendix H).
+Daily meetings are ongoing as needed.
 Findings*: Data have shown favorable user satisfaction with the office staff and judicial system.
-Civilian awards were received recently by individual staff members and the office as a whole from the Office of Public Safety.
+Individual staff members and the office as a whole recently received Civilian awards from the Office of Public Safety.
 Complaints are occasionally made related to individual student cases.

-DeKalb County Sheriff.
-(Appendix I.) Weekly meetings are ongoing whenever necessary.
+3) DeKalb County Sheriff (Appendix I).
+Weekly meetings are ongoing whenever necessary.
 Findings*: Data have shown favorable user satisfaction with the office staff and judicial system.

-North Central Narcotics Task Force.
-(Appendix J.) These meetings are ongoing as needed.
-Findings*: Data have shown favorable user satisfaction with the office staff, processes and procedures.
+4) North Central Narcotics Task Force (Appendix J).
+These meetings are ongoing as needed.
+Findings*: Data have shown favorable user satisfaction with the office staff, processes, and procedures.

 VII.
 Use of Results by Objective